jojo157/Delightful-Penguins/README.md

 ![Orders](media/readme/orders.png)

-The user can click the order number and will see all the details associated with that order.
-Additionally on the checkout page there is text to alert a user that they can create an account to view their orders.
+The user can click on the order number to see all the details associated with that order.
+Additionally, on the checkout page there is a text to alert a users that they can create an account to view their orders.

 ![Text to register to view orders](media/readme/register.png)